 - Show your customers consistency

-Without consistency, brand marketing wouldn’t be complete.
+Without consistency, marketing your brand wouldn’t be complete.
 A brand needs to carry out repeated marketing so that over time a brand identity is imprinted onto customers’ minds.
 Let’s test this theory out.
 What do you think of when you see this picture of fries?

 I bet you thought McDonald’s.
 The brand has carried out constant marketing throughout decades which is why anyone will instantly think of McDonald’s when they see a red and yellow symbol.